 Steps to Success: Blending Discourse, Conceptual Understanding and Reasoning in Elementary Math

 Making mathematics more engaging and meaningful for students is essential in math education.
-This session presents suggestions for facilitating mathematical discourse to develop student numerical reasoning and proficiency, and empower students to be inventors of mathematical ideas.
+This session, designed for Grades K-5, presents suggestions for facilitating mathematical discourse to develop student numerical reasoning and proficiency, and empower students to be inventors of mathematical ideas.
 Come learn techniques to facilitate whole class mathematics discussions that develop robust reasoning and the capacity to argue mathematically.
 We will also explore strategies to engage in sense making of language-rich math problems or tasks that deepen students’ understanding rather than rapidly trying to solve them.

 Register here: https://memberlink.mbteach.org/Event.axd?e=941

-Online registration will begin September 1, 2018 and will remain open until Tuesday, October 16, 2018.
+Online registration will begin September 1, 2018 and will remain open until end of PD Day, October 19th.
 Online payment is through PayPal.

 Participants are strongly encouraged to register for the conference online.
 Onsite registration will be limited.
 When registering, you are required to choose the morning sessions you wish to attend.
-Sessions are open to all participants on a first-come-first-serve basis at the site.
+Sessions are open to all participants on a first-come-first-serve basis.
 All participants are expected to attend the afternoon plenary session.

 ** Please Note **